An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

 Q #3) What are basic data structures?

-Answer: Basic data structures are Arrays, Pointers, Linked List, Stacks, Trees, Graphs, Hash maps, Queue, Searching, Sorting, etc
+Answer: Basic data structures are Arrays, Pointers, Linked List, Stacks, Trees, Graphs, Hash maps, queues, Searching, Sorting, etc

 In the above tutorial, we learn about the data structures in Python.
 We have learned the types and sub-types of each data structure in brief.